vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 the way of readjusting my sleep schedule to earlier after a lot of disruption in the past few days wrought directly and indirectly by the project.

+## 2026-06-15: skipped all exercises

+On Monday 2026-06-15, I skipped all exercises in order to fit a Trader Joe's trip as well as meal prep within the day.